danielharrell/SumLect2015/Lost_Idea_LA.md

 all-required program of books, which might otherwise be thought full of content, could more deeply be said to lack it.
-For anything written down, we might claim, is simply doctrine, until a reader puts it into dialogue by questioning it rather than assimilating it.
+For anything written down, we might claim, is simply doctrine, until a reader puts it into dialogue, and by questioning it rather than assimilating it.
 This brings us to a final reason, then, we might wonder if a liberal education has any content; and perhaps our best reason to forget the idea of a liberal art.
-For suppose we were only able to learn, truly learn, insofar as we did this for ourselves, from within.
+For suppose we were only able to learn, truly learn, insofar as we did this for ourselves.
 What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
 And this is the same self that a liberal education makes free.
 So the more liberal an